cuppachino/hexgate/README.md

 #### Step 1: Create a recipe

-This is identical to the builder API, except the request won't be built until a hexgate instance is passed to the recipe.
-This is useful for defining requests ahead of time or in another file.
+This is identical to the builder API, except the request function isn't built until a hexgate instance is given to the recipe.
+This is useful for modeling requests ahead of time for usage in other places.

 ```ts
 import { createRecipe } from "hexgate"